All The Ways We Never Lost Each Other

 What if I’d lost him to suicide.

 Somehow it ached worse than all else, because murder and fentanyl were more external, more concrete-feeling in some way, or maybe more like Acts of God that he could see and know but couldn’t anticipate or affect.
 But suicide was “it,” was internal, invisible, was something Anarchy had dismissed in Chey because he’d never seen it and then it had nearly stolen him.
-Nearly stolen him like it had tried to steal Aetos and Seth and Kohao, like it was still trying to steal the latter two.
+Nearly stolen him like it had tried to steal Aetos and Seth and Kato, like it was still trying to steal the latter two.
 Anarchy hadn’t seen it before, back in his teens; hadn’t known it, watched it at work.
 But by now he was familiar with “it”, and the idea that it lurked around in the deepest reaches of the minds of his loved ones and bided it's time until it could try again shook him to the core.

 Chey had what he called “body flashbacks.”
 It meant he was present mentally: He wasn’t feeling young and terrified and stuck in his history all over again—but sometimes his body would seize and he’d retch; his stomach would spasm so violently he’d struggle to breathe and end up coughing and then dry-heaving again.
 The first time it happened, Anarchy had asked if it was a Water Memory, even though it seemed sicker than he remembered them.